happynear/NormFace/README.md

 A trick called mirror face is used during extracting the features.
 A sample code is in `./prototxt/example_of_mirror_face.prototxt`.

+**About the mirror face:** Mirror face is the most effective prior for face image analysis.
+You may also try it on other face image tasks.
+However, I find it has no help on **training** face verification models.
+It can improve the performance of face identification.
+But when I applied it on face verification, the accuracy even decreased:(

+**About histogram feature for video face verification:**

 # Trained Models

 Light CNN B model(98.78%): [Google Drive](https://drive.google.com/open?id=0B0OhXbSTAU1HT3I5V3ZLd0JDaW8) or [Baidu Yun](https://pan.baidu.com/s/1gfklrrl).